frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 Our Lord tells us in Scripture, in many ways, and on many occasions, that there\'s only one thing that we need to be afraid of, and that is sin, because that takes away our friendship with God.

 Confronted with any difficulty, any situation, an uncertain future, we have no reason to fear.
-We should be strong and courageous as befits children of God because we know we\'re carried in the palm of the hand of a God who loves us.
+We should be strong and courageous as befits children of God because we know we\'re carried "in the palm of the hand of a God" (*cf*.
+Isa.
+49:16) who loves us.

 A Christian cannot live in terror, but should have in his heart a holy fear of God, whom he loves madly.

 Throughout the Gospel, Our Lord "repeats many times, 'Do not fear...do not be afraid...do not let your hearts be troubled.'
-And at the same time, with those appeals for fortitude, there\'s also the exhortation: 'Rather fear him who can destroy both body and soul in hell' (Matt.
-10:28)."
+And at the same time, with those appeals for fortitude, there\'s also the exhortation: 'Rather fear him who can destroy both body and soul in hell'' (Matt.
+10:28).

 John Paul II said, "We are called to fortitude and at the same time to fear of God...and this should be a fear that comes of love, a filial fear.
 And only when this fear sinks into our hearts can we be really strong with the strength of the apostles, the martyrs, and the confessors" (John Paul II, *Address*, June 30, 1979).

 Among the principal effects which the fear of God works in our souls are detachment from created things, and an interior attitude of vigilance to avoid the least occasion of sin.

-"The whole soul," said Saint Paul, "develops a certain sensitivity to discern whatever can grieve the Holy Spirit" (Eph.
+The whole soul develops a certain sensitivity to discern, St. Paul said, "whatever can grieve the Holy Spirit" (Eph.
 4:30).

 The gift of fear lies at the root of humility, because it shows the soul its own fragility and teaches it the need of maintaining a will faithfully and lovingly subjected to the infinite Majesty of God.